 Life is short and so it makes sense to maximize your time in Belgium.
 This seven-day vacation does just that.
-We tour much of the country, staying in six different cities and villages including Brussels, Bruges, Watou, Ghent, and Herzele.
-We will visit over a dozen breweries, abbeys, beer restaurants, and beer museums and your Hosts will show you some of our favorite off-the-beaten-path Beer Cafés and restaurants and introduce you to some of our favorite people in Belgium’s beer culture.
+We tour much of the country, staying in four different cities and villages including Ghent, Bruges, Ypres, Watou, and Brussels.
+We will visit over a dozen breweries, abbeys, and beer restaurants, and your Hosts will show you some of our favorite off-the-beaten-path Beer Cafés while introducing you to some of our favorite people in Belgium’s beer culture.

-- Visit breweries such as Brewery De Halve Maan and brewing abbeys such as St. Sixtus Abbey
+- Visit breweries such as Brasserie Cantillon and brewing abbeys such as St. Sixtus Abbey

-- Stay in unique accommodations that including a B&B attached to the St. Bernadus Brewery
+- Stay in unique accommodations including a B&B attached to the St. Bernardus Brewery

 - Location: Belgium

 - Next Tour Date: September 14 – 20, 2020

 - Meals: Breakfasts & dinners included, except for dinner on Day 4 when lunch is included.
 Lunches are specifically left on your own on this tour, unless otherwise indicated, to give you the freedom to wander through the many towns we visit.